Vindicta-Team/FileXT/README.md

 Note: all above requirements for compiling for windows and linux must be met before `Build_All.bat` will work.

+`Build_All.bat` and `buildArmaMod.ps1` both support an optional parameter `-debug` which will produce/package a debug version of the library.

 ## FileXTTest

 There is an executable project that links FileXT and exists to allow breakpoint debugging in Visual Studio with mock data.